Leaflet: A guide to Adult Social Care and Health

 If you're not sure which district or borough you are in, use Find your local council | GOV.UK.

-You are a carer if you look after someone who wouldn’t be able to manage everyday life without your help.
+You are a carer if you look after someone who would not be able to manage everyday life without your help.
 This could be an adult relative, partner, friend or neighbour.

-If you are a carer, you can ask for information, advice and support to help you, and there are local schemes and organisations you can access.
+If you are a carer, you can ask for information, advice and support and we can help you with that.
+There are other local schemes and organisations can support you too.

 Care for the Carers is a local support organisation for carers.
 If you want to find out more about what is available, or if you’re not sure what you need, contact them: